 How to Download the FREE KonMari Decluttering Checklist

-Helpful Organizing Tip: From personal experience, I encourage you to make dropping off your discards at a thrift store part of your weekly routine.
+Organizing Tip: Make dropping off your discards at a thrift store part of your weekly routine.
 That way, it’s out of your home and blessing someone else, and you’ll quickly start to feel the positive impact of all your hard work!

 As always, I looooooove when you share photos of using the checklist and tag me on Instagram.
 It helps your friends find the checklist and helps us encourage each other in our decluttering and organizing sprees!